surifirstpin/biplus_documentation/docs/Dashboard.md

    -   **Multiple Selections**  refers to selection of list of multiple data.

    -   **Referred** The changes made on single lookup will be reflected on all the following reports based on the referred data.
-  >  For Example if we want to refer to country A then all states falling under that country will be updated based on the selection made.
+  >  **For Instance** if we want to refer to country A then all states falling under that country will be updated based on the selection made.

   ## Report Listeners